 Seasonal Collection Program

-Yard Waste collection begins on the Monday of the third full week in April and ends every Fall on the Friday of the second full week in November.
+Yard Waste collection begins on the Monday of the third week in April and ends every Fall on the Friday of the second full calendar week in November.
 Please note that unseasonably cool temperatures may warrant a later start or earlier end to the program; residents will be advised should this occur.

 Subscribe for Yard Waste Collection